LunarVim/lunarvim.org/docs/configuration/02-keybindings.md

 lvim.builtin.which_key.mappings['w'] = {}
 ```

-Adding a key to a existing submenu.
+Adding a key to an existing menu/submenu.

 ```lua
 lvim.builtin.which_key.mappings["tP"] = {